 Uterine prolapse may be incomplete or complete.
 An incomplete prolapse occurs when the uterus is only partly sagging into the vagina.
 A complete prolapse describes a situation in which the uterus falls so far down that some tissue rests outside of the vagina.

 Women who have a minor uterine prolapse may not have any symptoms.
 Moderate to severe prolapse may cause symptoms, such as:

 - feeling like you’re sitting on a ball

-- vaginal bleeding or increased discharge
+- vaginal bleeding

 - problems with sexual intercourse

-- pulling or heavy feeling in pelvis
+- a pulling or heavy feeling in the pelvis

 - recurrent bladder infections